-Founded in 1994 by the Preservation Foundation of Palm Beach, Pan’s Garden is a unique botanical garden consisting of over 300 native Florida plant species.
+Founded in 1994 by the Preservation Foundation of Palm Beach, Pan’s Garden is a unique botanical garden exclusively consisting of Florida native plant species.
 Since its inception the garden has been home to numerous interdisciplinary educational programs designed to provide students with a glimpse into the wonders of plants and the importance of preserving the world’s natural resources.

 Florida's Plants and Native Americans

 The Florida’s Plants and Native Americans program focuses on the relationship between Florida’s Native American tribes and the indigenous plant species that supported their lifestyle.
 This combination of historical and biological education is known as ethnobotany.
 Not only does the program provide students with a strong background in their state’s pre-American history, it also challenges them to consider the importance of environmental preservation and conservation.